XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/enable-link-compression.md

 ---
 # Enable Link Compression

 The `rippled` server can save bandwidth by compressing its [peer-to-peer communications](peer-protocol.html), at a cost of greater CPU usage.
 If you enable link compression, the server automatically compresses communications with peer servers that also have link compression enabled.
-The server uses uncompressed communications with peers who do not have have link compression enabled or do not support link compression.
 [New in: rippled 1.6.0][]

 ## Steps

 To enable link compression on your server, complete the following steps:

-### 1. Edit your `rippled`'s config file.
+### 1. Edit your `rippled` server's config file.

 ```sh
 $ vim /etc/opt/ripple/rippled.cfg